OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/service-bus-messaging/service-bus-dotnet-multi-tier-app-using-service-bus-queues.md

        {
            public ActionResult Index()
            {
-               // Simply redirect tooSubmit, since Submit will serve as the
+               // Simply redirect to Submit, since Submit will serve as the
                // front page of this application.
                return RedirectToAction("Submit");
            }